Asset-based Community Recovery Workshops

 - Practice a multiple-perspective, community approach to building readiness and resilience for ourselves, our organizations, and the people we serve.

 - Apply the Asset-based Community Recovery Framework to find ways to better support military family readiness and resilience in the face of complex disasters like the pandemic.

 - Design resources we can all use to inform our work with families and address the challenges we face from multiple perspectives.

-Brief introductions – Get families with our Zoom platform and the facilitators of this workshop.
+Brief introductions – Get familiar with our Zoom platform and the facilitators of this workshop.

 Discussion of the Asset-based Community Recovery Framework – A brief overview of the key elements of the Asset-based Recovery Framework and the questions we will address in our small group conversations.

 Small group conversations – Small breakout groups give participants the opportunity to share what they’ve learned and hear from others in a safe, supportive environment.